pawelszymanski/civilization/DEV.md

 ## WORKING ON
-- make tile background scale to tile size
-- make tile background move to match translate
+- use background colors for tiles on canvas

 ## TODO
 -- GENERAL